 In my role at Waident, I am the first point of contact for any potential new client.
 As these firms are discerning if they like us, I'm assessing if they are an ideal fit for our approach to IT.
-I believe there are five areas that CFOs should evaluate when assessing an MSP's fit and ability to deliver strategic value:
+I believe there are five areas that executives should be simultaneously evaluating when assessing an MSP's fit and ability to deliver strategic value: